ferrufino/ferrufino.github.io/_posts/2022-10-02-delegation-pattern.md

 Instead of naming all use cases, I decided to write down in words an example:

-In a ToDo list when a user checks a cell item marking it as complete.
+In a ToDo list, a user can check a cell item marking it as complete. \
-Then from the cell click, it invokes the delegate method which is the response behavior expected to happen.
+Then from the cell clicked on, it invokes a <ins>delegate method</ins> which is the response behavior expected to happen. \
 This is communicated to the ViewController who has the responsability to refresh the view based on latest changes..

 **ToDoCellDelegate** - protocol \
 with a method toDoCellDidUpdateSubtask

-**ToDoCell** - class that declares a delegate property \
+**ToDoCell** - Delegating object \
 Has a weak var delegate ToDoCellDelegate \
 Through this delegate variable calls out method when needed.

-**ViewController** - inherits and implements the protocol \
+**ViewController** - Delegate Object - inherits and implements the protocol \
 (1) Inherits the ToDoCellDelegate.
-By doing this it implements the method, defining what will happen whenever it is called to action.
+By doing this it <ins>implements the method</ins>, defining what will happen whenever it is called to action.
 In this case update the collection view and update UIView position. \
-(2) While dequeue reusable cell ToDoCell, It assigns self to the delegate variable of the cell. \
+(2) While dequeue reusable cell ToDoCell, <ins>It assigns self to the delegate variable of the cell.</ins> \
 <code> cell.todoDelegate = self <code>

 ### Be Careful with